Navigating Insurance Authorization for ABA Services

 3. Preliminary Questions: You may be asked about your child’s behaviors, strengths, challenges, and any specific goals you have in mind.

 This initial call usually lasts about 30 minutes to an hour.
-It's helpful to have your insurance card, any relevant medical or educational records, and a list of questions handy.
+It's helpful to have your insurance card, any relevant medical or educational records, and a list of questions handy as well as be ready to share what your availability will be.
+If a waitlist is discussed, ask to be placed on it.

 Once your initial call is complete, the provider will proceed with verifying your insurance benefits.
 This process involves:

-2. Pre-Authorization: Some insurance plans require pre-authorization before services can begin.
+2. Pre-Authorization: Some insurance plans require pre-authorization before an assessment for ongoing services can be scheduled.
 This involves submitting documentation of your child's diagnosis and the proposed treatment plan to the insurance company for approval.

-Step 3: Assessment and Initial Meeting with a BCBA
+Assessment and Initial Meeting with a BCBA (In Person)

 1. Comprehensive Evaluation: The BCBA will conduct a detailed assessment of your child's behaviors, skills, and areas of need.
 This may involve direct observation, standardized assessments, and interviews with you and other caregivers.